 What about cloudy aquarium water?

 There are various reasons the water in a newly installed tank can become cloudy.
 One of the most common causes of cloudy water is related to beneficial or nitrifying bacteria, as it is also known.
-In a new aquarium, a bacteria bloom can happen before your filter matures or during the cycle period—a typical situation when harmful bacteria is in greater amounts than the nitrifying bacteria.
+In a new aquarium, a bacteria bloom can happen before your filter matures or during the cycle period — a typical situation when harmful bacteria is in greater amounts than the nitrifying bacteria.
 The result is white cloudy aquarium water.
 If you have already added a colony of nitrifying bacteria, the best course is to do nothing.
 Performing a water change at this stage would only delay the development of nitrifying bacteria and prolong the process.
 Once you have a healthy and sizeable colony of nitrifying bacteria, the water will clear itself.

 If the aquarium water has become green and cloudy, this is algae bloom caused by too much light, nutrients or too little maintenance.
 In these circumstances, a water change will help lower the excess nutrients, but the key to resolving this situation is to eliminate the cause in the first place.
+Importantly, one strategy often overlooked is the addition of supplemental CO2.
+In a well-maintained planted tank, CO2 supplementation can improve plant growth, providing an essential carbon source that outpaces the nutritional demands of algae.
+By bolstering plant vitality and competitiveness, the aquatic environment remains balanced, leaving less opportunity for algae to flourish.
+Therefore, the strategic introduction of CO2 could play a crucial role in preventing future algae bloom, contributing to a healthier, clearer and more vibrant aquarium ecosystem.

-Learn more about cloudy water in the aquarium with this article.
+Learn more about cloudy water in the aquarium with this ARTICLE.

 What is new tank syndrome?